 Starting Position: Lying flat on your back or sitting up with your leg horizontal on a flat surface such as a bed.
 Place a rolled up towel (approx 10cm diameter) under the knee.

-Action: Pull your toes towards you and clench you thigh muscles.
+Action: Pull your toes towards you and clench your thigh muscles.
 Slowly lift your foot up off the bed until your knee is straight (keep your knee resting on the towel).
 Hold for 3-5 secs and slowly lower

 Repetition: repeat 10-20 times, 3x daily

-Progression: 1) Increase the size of the towel under the knee
+Progression: 1.
+Increase the size of the towel under the knee

-2) Add a weight eg by wearing a shoe, or using a light ankle weight.
+2. Add a weight e.g. by wearing a shoe, or using a light ankle weight.
 Progress further by using a heavier weight

 Purpose: Strengthen the Quads muscles without bending the knee NB Do not do this if you have a history of back problems

-Starting position: Lying flat on your back.
+Starting Position: Lying flat on your back.
 Leg and knee straight

 Action: Pull your toes towards you and tighten/clench the muscle on the front of the thigh, locking your knee straight.
 Lift your foot up about 6 inches off the bed.
 Hold for 3-5 secs and slowly lower.
 Ensure your knee stays straight the whole time